 Incomplete combustion can create both soot and carbon monoxide.
 The Fishbone stove burns ethanol fuel extremely cleanly, so very little carbon monoxide is created.

-There is no European standard for ethanol stoves that would set a carbon dioxide emission limit, but there is a standard for ethanol burning decorative fireplaces that are similarly used indoors (EN 16647).
+There is no European standard for ethanol stoves that would set a carbon monoxide emission limit, but there is a standard for ethanol burning decorative fireplaces that are similarly used indoors (EN 16647).
 The carbon monoxide emissions of the Fishbone stoves are well below the allowed limit in the standard.

 Why do the instructions for use require that the stove be used in a ventilated space of at least 50 cubic meters in volume?